 This indicates that offering passwordless links or access links is more desirable for users than using the traditional login format.

-When you have multiple pages secured by different passwords, it’s difficult for users to remember the passwords of each page.
+When you have multiple pages secured by different passwords, it’s difficult for users to remember all of them.
 Access links come in handy in this case.
 Your users can visit the protected content with just a simple click.
 They can get rid of memorizing too many passwords at the same time.

 Each access link is associated with one password by default.
 In other words, when you edit, deactivate, activate, or delete a password, you’re editing, deactivating, activating, and deleting the corresponding access link simultaneously.

-Your access links will have the same features to the passwords created by Password Protect WordPress Pro plugin:
+Your access links will have the same features as the passwords created by the PPWP Pro plugin: